 - Digitizing photographs and other documents and managing digital assets;

-- Assisting researchers; receiving or shelving collection materials;
+- Assisting researchers; receive or reshelf collection materials;

 - Researching, designing, and preparing small exhibits;

-- Assisting with tours of the Archives Center; and
+- Assisting with tours of the Archives Center and other public programs; and

 9. Are there other requirements?